Skip to main content

 • You can use template variables to drill down and examine the data on a granular level.
 For more information, see Filtering Dashboards with Template Variables.

-• Most Next-Gen apps allow you to provide the scope at the installation time and are comprised of a key (_sourceCategory by default) and a default value for this key.
-Based on your input, the app dashboards will be parameterized with a dashboard variable, allowing you to change the dataset queried by all panels.
-This eliminates the need to create multiple copies of the same dashboard with different queries.
+• Many of the Next-Gen apps allow you to provide the Index at the installation time and a default value for this key (sumologic_default).
+Based on your input, the app dashboards will be parameterized with a dashboard variable, allowing you to change the data partition queried by all panels.
+This restricts the query scope of all the dashboard queries to a specific data partition.

 Overview